High-achieving women often encounter a frustrating paradox: their success can feel like a roadblock to finding love.

 - 5. High-Quality Men Are Under-Supplied

-- 10. A Host of Smaller Issues Compound
+- 9. Smaller Issues Compound

 1. The Higher She Goes, The More Her Dating Pool Shrinks